microsoft/Quantum/samples/azure-quantum/CONTRIBUTING.md

-# Process for creating notebook samples
+# Process for creating notebook samples for the Azure Quantum portal experience
-There are two places where Quantum Computing samples can be found - in this repository, and in the Azure Quantum portal experience's "Sample gallery."
+This document focuses on the process for creating samples that will eventually appear in the hosted notebooks sample gallery in the portal.
+If you are creating a sample for other purposes or means of consumption, then this document might not apply to your scenario.
 (If you are interested in contributing an optimization notebook sample, please see [this repository](https://github.com/microsoft/qio-samples)).

 There are three steps involved in creating a new sample.

 1. Write the notebook sample
-1. Test it locally and in the portal
+1. Test it in the portal
 1. Merge it into `main` AND into `feature/samples-gallery`

 Once it is merged, a service engineer must be notified to add it to the sample gallery.
 Once done, the sample will be publicly available in the next deployment, usually within a week.